Packard: 1946–1956

-One reason for the aged leadership of Packard was the company's lack of a pension plan for executives (rank-and-file workers had a pension plan per their UAW contract).
+One reason for the aged leadership of Packard was the company's lack of a pension plan for executives (rank-and-file workers had a pension plan per their United Auto Workers contract).
 As a result, Packard executives were reluctant to retire with no source of income other than a Social Security payment, thus blocking younger men from coming to power in the company.
 One of James Nance's first actions as president was creating a pension plan to induce Packard executives to retire.
 Nance worked to snag Korean War military contracts and turn around Packard's badly diluted image.
 He declared that Packard would cease producing mid-priced cars and build only luxury models to compete with Cadillac.
 As part of this strategy, Nance unveiled a low-production (only 750 made) model for 1953, the Caribbean convertible.
 Competing directly with the other specialty convertibles marketed that year, (Buick Skylark, Oldsmobile 98 Fiesta, Cadillac Eldorado, and Chrysler New Yorker Deluxe), it was equally well-received and outsold its competition.
 Nevertheless, overall sales declined in 1953.
 While the limited edition luxury models such as the Caribbean convertible and the Patrician 400 Sedan, and the Derham custom formal sedan brought back some prestige from past Packards, the "high pocket" styling introduced two model years prior was no longer drawing buyers for Packer's volume models.
 Furthermore, Packard's build quality also began slipping during this period as employee morale decreased.

 While American independent manufacturers like Packard did well during the early postwar period, supply had caught up with demand and by the early 1950s they were increasingly challenged as the domestic "Big Three"—General Motors, Ford, and Chrysler—battled intensely for sales in the economy, medium-priced, and luxury markets.
 Those independents that remained in business in the early 1950s, merged.
 In 1953, Kaiser merged with Willys to become Kaiser-Willys.
 Nash and Hudson became American Motors Corporation (AMC).
 The strategy for these mergers included cutting costs and strengthening their sales organizations to meet the intense competition from the Big Three.

 In 1953–54, Ford and GM waged a brutal sales war, cutting prices and forcing cars on dealers.
 While this had little effect on either company, it damaged independent automakers.
 Nash's president George W. Mason thus proposed that the four major independents (Nash, Hudson, Packard, and Studebaker) merge into one firm American Motors Corporation (AMC).
 Mason held informal discussions with Nance to outline his strategic vision, and an agreement was reached for AMC to buy Packard's Ultramatic transmissions and V8 engines.
 They were used in 1955 Hudsons and Nashes.

 It did not help that Chrysler and Ford waged a campaign of "stealing" Packard dealerships during the early 1950s.
 Consequently, Packard's dealer network became smaller and more scattered which made it even more difficult to sell Packard vehicles.